bradshawsguide/website/src/content/2-routes/6-willesden-junction-to-kew/route.md

 links:
 - (wikipedia: North_and_South_Western_Junction_Railway)
 ----
-text: About one mile beyond [Willesden Junction](/stations/willesden-junction) we cross the Great Western, and another mile brings us to the town of [Acton](/stations/acton).
+text: About one mile beyond [Willesden Junction](/stations/willesden-junction) we cross the Great Western, and another mile brings us to the town of

-### Hammersmith branch
+(station: acton)

-A short branch, 1¼ mile, turns off to the left at [Acton](/stations/acton), by which the tourist is enabled to visit [Hammersmith](/stations/hammersmith).
+A short branch, 1¼ mile, turns off to the left here, by which the tourist is enabled to visit

-* * *
+(station: hammersmith)

-[Retracing our route to Acton](/stations/acton), and pursuing our course onward a mile and a half, we are brought to our destination at [Kew](/stations/kew).
+Retracing our route to Acton, and pursuing our course onward a mile and a half, we are brought to our destination at

+(station: kew)